About Diocese of Mamfe

 • Upholding the dignity and formation of catechists.

-About Bishop Aloysious
+About Bishop Aloysius

 Bishop Aloysius Abangiolo Fondong was appointed by Pope Francis on February 22, 2022, as the third residential Bishop of the Diocese of Mamfe.
-A graduate of St. Thomas Aquinas Interdiocesan Major Seminary in Bambui and ordained in 2006, Bishop Aloysious works tirelessly for his people.
+A graduate of St. Thomas Aquinas Interdiocesan Major Seminary in Bambui and ordained in 2006, Bishop Aloysius works tirelessly for his people.
 His heartfelt commitment is evident in his frequent visits to remote mission churches—often under hazardous conditions—to personally minister to those in need.

 Hospitals and Healthcare